Understanding Tax Evasion vs Tax Avoidance in the UK

 From Fines to Freedom Loss: Penalties for Evasion

-Common forms of tax evasion include:
+Common forms of tax evasion are:

-• Not charging VAT when necessary
+• Not charging VAT when you should

 • Smuggling goods liable to excise duty

-• Operating a business off the books
+• Running a business off the books

-• Misreporting personal expenses as business expenses.
+• Claiming personal expenses as business expenses.

 When Tax Planning Becomes Tax Fraud